micthiesen/youtube-discord-alert/README.md

 It's useful to mount a data volume as a history file is maintained to prevent posting the same video more than once to Discord.

+To find a YouTube channel ID, [try using this](https://commentpicker.com/youtube-channel-id.php)

 To create a Discord webhook, [see here](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).

 To create a YouTube API key, [see here](https://developers.google.com/youtube/registering_an_application).
 Create an API key for the YouTube Data API.